p-argento/uni/GEO/Geospatial Analytics - Module 1.md

 ![[Pasted image 20241017114922.png]]

 As in statistics, we can define
+1. mean center
 	1. a center around which all objects are distributed
-2. various dispersion indexes to measure how much they are dispersed around
+2. various dispersion indexes
+	1. to measure how much they are dispersed around
+	2. eg
+		1. standard distance
+		2. standard deviational ellipse

 ![[Pasted image 20241017115059.png]]

 ## 1. Density estimation
+> 1. global/local density
+> 2. kernel/weighted-kernel density

 How many points (or objects) are in the same place?
 Based on the different interpretation of "place", we distinguish
 1. global density
 	1. computed over all geographical area
 	2. eg. number of restaurants per m2
 2. local density
-	1. computed over all the geographical area
+	1. computed separately over the small cells of a tessellation
 	2. eg. number of restaurants per m2 for each municipality
 3. kernel density
 	1. density of one cell is computed considering its neighborhood